-- ADDED: reworked cbrnq module and exposed kernel interface of bijections and samplers. - CHANGED: slightly changed the algorithm that determines the order of computation parameters after a transformation is connected to it.
-Now the ordering inside a list of initial computation parameters or a list of a single transformation parameters is preserved. - CHANGED: kernel declaration string is now passed explicitly to a kernel template as the first parameter. - FIXED: typo in FFT performance test. - FIXED: bug in FFT that could result in changing the contents of the input array to one of the intermediate results. - FIXED: missing data type normalization in c_constant (). - FIXED: Py3 incompatibility in cluda.cuda. - FIXED: updated some obsolete computation docstrings.
+- ADDED: same module object, when being called without arguments from other modules/snippets, is rendered only once and returns the same prefix each time.
+This allows one to create structure declarations that can be used by functions in several modules. - ADDED: reworked cbrnq module and exposed kernel interface of bijections and samplers. - CHANGED: slightly changed the algorithm that determines the order of computation parameters after a transformation is connected to it.
+Now the ordering inside a list of initial computation parameters or a list of a single transformation parameters is preserved. - CHANGED: kernel declaration string is now passed explicitly to a kernel template as the first parameter. - FIXED: typo in FFT performance test. - FIXED: bug in FFT that could result in changing the contents of the input array to one of the intermediate results.

+- FIXED: missing data type normalization in c_constant (). - FIXED: Py3 incompatibility in cluda.cuda. - FIXED: updated some obsolete computation docstrings.

-- FIXED: too strict array type check for nested computations that caused some tests to fail. - FIXED: default values of scalar parameters are now processed correctly. - FIXED: Make threw name-not-found exceptions on some list comprehensions in FFT template. - FIXED: some earlier-introduced errors in tests. - INTERNAL: pylint was ran and many stylistic errors fixed.
+- FIXED: too strict array type check for nested computations that caused some tests to fail. - FIXED: default values of scalar parameters are now processed correctly. - FIXED: Mako threw name-not-found exceptions on some list comprehensions in FFT template. - FIXED: some earlier-introduced errors in tests. - INTERNAL: pylint was ran and many stylistic errors fixed.